 About My Metalsmithing:

 I got started in late 2004 - maybe 2005 - somewhere in there.
 I found an old wire jewelry kit with base metal and glass and plastic beads under the sofa in my basement.
 It had been given to my daughter and never used.
 I almost threw it away but something caused me to open it and I fiddled with the wire.
 That is really how it all began.
-I didn't like the idea of spending my time making something in base metal so I quickly bought some sterling wire and went online to find information.
+Working in base metal didn't appeal to me so I quickly bought some sterling wire and went online to find information.

 The first two places that I found which were extremely helpful were: